EudesRobin/webui-oardocker/README.md

 ```
 The webui is now available at : [http://localhost:48080/webui-oardocker/](http://localhost:48080/webui-oardocker/)

-Soon, the installation of the webui will be merge with the build process.
+Soon, the installation of the webui will be merged with the build process.